jesusprubio/shodan-client/README.md

 Node-shodan-client
 ==================
-A **[Node.js](http://nodejs.org/) (JavaScript) library for accessing [SHODAN JSON API](https://developers.shodan.io/shodan-rest.html)**.
-It includes all officially supported methods.
+A **[Node.js](http://nodejs.org/) (JavaScript) library for accessing the new [SHODAN API](https://developer.shodan.io/api)**.
+It includes all officially supported methods (REST, Streaming and Exploits APIs).
 Moreover two more were added, which allow to obtain the most popular search queries.
 It was designed to be included in [Bluebox-ng](https://github.com/jesusprubio/bluebox-ng) 2.0 version.

 - **GitHub repo**: [https://github.com/jesusprubio/node-shodan-client](https://github.com/jesusprubio/node-shodan-client)
 - **IRC(Freenode)**: #breakingVoIP